SimonChris/AndroidIF/README.md

 4) First, you will need to use the Android IF extension to compile a story file that can interface with the Android framework.

-	a) From Inform 7, Install the "Android IF" and "Android Typography" extensions from the "Inform Extensions" folder in this project.
+	a) From Inform 7, install the "Android IF" and "Android Typography" extensions from the "Inform Extensions" folder in this project.

 	b) Make a new copy of your game and include the Android IF extension.
 Note that this will disable save/restore functionality in the Inform window.
 Don't worry, it will work on the Android device.